lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 to key K. Therefore, update logic U needs to react to key K."*

-The worst thing about this leap is that, after it was made, all further problems and "solutions" appeared to be the concern of the update layer.
+The worst thing about this leap is that, after it was made, all further problems and "solutions" appeared to be the concern of the Update layer.
 So, as I saw that the program still wouldn't behave as expected, I kept wanting to add more logic to the `update` function.

 ## Designing our signals